Browse Designs

 [5] The Didot Perceval, a French prose romance, so called from the name of a former owner of the manuscript.

-[6] Perlesvaus, a prose romance from northern france, or belgium, translated by Sebastian Evans as the High History of the Holy Grail.
+[6] Perlesvaus, a prose romance from northern France, or Belgium, translated by Sebastian Evans as the High History of the Holy Grail.

 [7] The Prose Lancelot, which forms the third member of a vast compilation called the Vulgate cycle.

-[8] The Queste del saint Graal, the fourth member of the Vulgate cycle. ( Books XI to XVII of Malory's Morte d'Arthur are based on material from the Lancelot and the Queste.)
+( Books XI to XVII of Malory's Morte d'Arthur are based on material from the Lancelot and the Queste.)

 the second group comprises;